Dermestaria

 These beetles can be part of the cleaner crew in bioactive reptile terraria and insect enclosures.
 They will feed on dead insects and sheds.
 Some species can also feed on plant materials including grains.
 Those species are more able to survive on a diet of kibble when carrion is scarce.
 All species are different in their qualities.

 Due to their special diet, dermestid beetles can help you create museum-quality animal skeletons.
 The beetles work delicate enough leave bone undamaged and even cartilage often stays intact.
-Pet owners that would like a pet memorials in the shape of a skull or bones, may find the thought reassuring that their deceased pet is fuzed into a new life cycle during the cleaning proces.
+Pet owners that would like a pet memorial in the shape of a skull or bones, may find the thought reassuring that their deceased pet is fuzed into a new life cycle during the cleaning proces and cleaned in a natural manner.

 My dermestid beetles

 My name is Sarah Mahie and I am an ecologist by profession.
-I gained my first colony of dermestid beetles, the species Dermestes frischii, during my Bachelor study in Applied Biology.
-It's that exact colony that is still thriving in my care since 2017!
-My interest in these beetle species grew quick and two years later, in 2019, I gained a colony of Dermestes lardarius followed by Dermestes maculatus.
+I gained my first colony of dermestid beetles, the species D. frischii, during my Bachelor study in Applied Biology.
+It's that exact colony that is still thriving in my care, since 2017, to this day!
+My interest in these beetle species grew quick and two years later, in 2019, I gained a colony of D. lardarius followed by D. maculatus.
 And it didn't stop there.
-In 2020 I established a colony of Dermestes undulatus and in 2021 a colony of Dermestes haemorrhoidalis.
-The newest addistions are from 2024, them being Dermestes murinus and Dermestes ater.
-I would love to travel in the future to obtain other species.
+In 2020 I established a colony of D. undulatus and in 2021 a colony of D. haemorrhoidalis.
+The newest addistions are from 2024, them being D. murinus and D. ater.
+I'm sure those won't be the last.

 All dermestid

-beetles are kept in homogeneous colonies of a singular species (besides the ones kept in my bioactive terrarium) and they are clean of pests like ham beetles or grain mites.
-They can be carefully shipped throughout the European Union.
+beetles are kept in homogeneous colonies of a singular species and they can be carefully shipped throughout the European Union.
 You can buy different species of dermestid beetles in the shop.

 Mentions in media